 He shook as he stood, exhausted by the last few minutes.

 “No rest for the weary,” he said.
 Or was it, no rest for the wicked?
 He couldn’t quite remember, not that it really mattered.
 He walked to the edge of the Valleyview condominiums and peered cautiously up and down 96th Avenue, not wanting to be surprised by another zombie, or worse, a group of them.
 Check both ways before crossing the street.
-Seemed more important now than when the city was alive.
+It seemed more important now than when the city was alive.

 Satisfied, Roger crossed the road to Crestwood Centre.